 In 1968, aboard a yacht on the River Thames in London, Richard Burton unveiled the Krupp Diamond as a decadent gift to Elizabeth Taylor.
 It was a colorless 33.19-carat diamond he purchased at an auction for $307,000 (though its worth is now estimated at over $9 million).
 It's one of the most fabled diamonds in the history of gemology.
 However, there's one detail you may not already know by heart: it was an Asscher-cut diamond.

 What Is the Asscher Cut?

-An Asscher cut is a square shaped diamond with deeply trimmed edges.
-Asscher cut diamonds have large step facets and a high crown that radiate shine.
+An Asscher-cut diamond is a square shaped stone with deeply trimmed edges.
+Asscher cuts have large step facets and a high crown that radiate shine.

-"The Asscher cut is most similar to the Emerald cut but in a square shape," Henri Bar tells Brides.
+"The Asscher cut is most similar to the Emerald cut but in a square shape," jeweler Henri Bar says.
 "What makes this cut different is the larger step facets, smaller table, and a higher crown which gives the stone more weight.
 The corners of the diamond are cropped to give it that unique look."

 Meet the Expert

 The founder of Henri Bar & Co, originally from Antwerp, Henri Bar worked in the diamond industry for 45 years and comes from four generations of jewelers.

 Pros and Cons of Asscher Cut Engagement Rings

 If you are looking for a one-of-a-kind engagement ring with a vintage touch, then an Asscher cut diamond is your best bet.
 The uniqueness of the diamond will certainly turn heads.
 This cut doesn't have sharp edges, making is less prone to breakage.
 While this style of ring is fit for royalty—or at least Hollywood royalty—it comes at a cost.
 Asscher cut diamond rings fall on the pricier side of engagement rings, so it is certainly an investment piece.